Quikkster/FableAzzaiW4x/README.md

 If you are having trouble please read all of the documentation i provided, it may be a lot but trust me it is worth it<br />

-If this still didn't help, message [ Quikkster#3200 ] on Discord * or you can join the server to be able to message us directly ( http://discord.io/quikkster )<br />
+If this still didn't help, message [ @quikkster ] on Discord * or you can join the server to be able to message us directly ( http://discord.io/quikkster )<br />

 ## MOD TEAM: